Skip to main content Skip to footer

 Content marketing calendar template

-Built for recurring content cycles, this template organizes blog posts, whitepapers, and videos.
-The ideation phase includes keyword research, topic selection, and editorial approval.
+Designed for recurring content programs, this template organizes blog posts, whitepapers, and videos into a structured timeline.
+Early stages focus on keyword research, topic selection, and editorial approval before production begins.

-Distribution encompasses publishing, social promotion, and newsletter inclusion.
+Distribution then covers publishing, social promotion, and newsletter inclusion to maximize reach.

 Digital marketing campaign template